Elvis0910607/Optimization-Algorithms-Final-Report-Experiment/README.md

   Features a projection-free approach and an auxiliary sequence for improved convergence, particularly in structured constraint settings.
 #### Reference
 The STORC algorithm is based on:
 Hazan, E., & Luo, H. (2016).
 Variance-Reduced and Projection-Free Stochastic Optimization.
-Proceedings of the 33rd International Conference on Machine Learning.